captcha-eu/docs/testing.md

 # Testing

-in order to have integration tests sill working while using the captcha.eu protection. you have multiple options.
+To ensure that integration tests continue to work while using the captcha.eu protection, you have multiple options.

 ## Self-Made

-detect the Unit/Integration/Automation-Test yourself, and ignore the response of the validation endpoint (or completly skip the call)
+You can detect the unit, integration, or automation test yourself and ignore the response of the validation endpoint (or completely skip the call).

-## ByPass Key
+## Bypass Key

-there is a special `ByPass` key that you can get inside the dashboard. if you supply the `ByPass` as a solution, in the verification call the call will always succeed
+You can obtain a special "Bypass" key in the dashboard.
+If you supply the Bypass key as a solution in the verification call, the call will always succeed.

-> this still bills your calls
+> Note that this still counts as a call.